cyrusdiego/VR-Bento-Arm/DevelopmentLog_PersonalNotes.md

         - how to load a profile
         - how to move camera
     - SteamVR setup, controller input settings, controller binding
+    - startup process

 *2) Setup the Vive Headset*
-- Create Scene to detect the headset being used and proceed to correct Bento arm scene
+- Create Scene to detect the headset being used and proceed to correct Bento arm scene (DONE)
 - Create a test scene to test for controller input to test with headset connection -> hand in hand with documentation
 - Run the two scenes (w/ and w/o arm shells) with the htc headset + htc controllers + brachIOplexus running at same time
     - Have vive controllers control bento arm then leave it **commented** out and do the same with the acer headset
 - Goes hand in hand with documentation
+- Basically have it so the Bento arm can be controlled by acer controllers, vive controllers, or brachioplexus input
+    - comment each part out first, then have it so brachIOplexus can control what input is being taken in

 *3) Implement saving data to a file* (DONE)
-- Similar to profiles for brachIOplexus
+- Similar to profiles for brachIOplexus (DONE)
-- Save camera positions in json file in an accessible folder (maybe consider building the project)
+- Save camera positions in json file in an accessible folder (maybe consider building the project) (DONE)
-- Make this easy to understand, easy to access (from file path, parse, from brachIOplexus), easy to re-implement, flexible as to what data is being saved
+- Make this easy to understand, easy to access (from file path, parse, from brachIOplexus), easy to re-implement, flexible as to what data is being saved (DONE)
 - Currently: camera positions and metric data should be saved
 - [link](https://docs.unity3d.com/Manual/JSONSerialization.html)